-In January 2022, China notified the Measures for Administration of Quarantine Access of Entry Animals and Plants (Draft) to the WTO SPS Committee as G/SPS/N/CHN/1244, with an implementation date of April 1, 2022.
+In January 2022, China notified the Measures for Administration of Quarantine Access of Entry Animals and Plants (Draft) to the WTO SPS Committee as G/SPS/N/CHN/1244.
+As of publication of this report, the implementation date has not been announced.
 GACC developed the Measures to clarify procedures for quarantine access of entry animals and plants.
 The Measures also align with requirements of the Biosecurity Law of China as implemented on April 15, 2021.
-The Measures state the quarantine access of animals and plant products, and other quarantine objects that are first imported from or, after a suspension, resumed for import from a country or region.
+The Measures state the quarantine access of animals and plants, animal and plant products, and other quarantine objects that are first imported from or, after a suspension, resumed for import from a country or region.